Flamenco guitarists: The best guitarists in flamenco history

 It is only known that the guitar was called “Leona”, but details of it were apparently lost in oral history.

 This is one of the least mentioned names among famous flamenco guitarists, but the truth is that Niño Miguel was one of the best interpreters of the genre in the last century.

-Baptized with the name of Miguel Vega de la Cruz, this distinguished guitarist was born on January 27, 1952 under the shelter of the city of Huelva.
+Baptized with the name of Miguel Vega de la Cruz, this distinguished guitarist was born on January 27th, 1952 in the city of Huelva.